Kole565/hangman/README.md

 # Rules

 For solo play:
-  Open start_game.rb in scripts in console
+1. Open start_game.rb in scripts in console
-  Press "enter" to set random word
+2. Press "enter" to set random word

 For 2:
-  Open start_game.rb in scripts in console
+1. Open start_game.rb in scripts in console
-  One player set the word and press "enter"
+2. One player set the word and press "enter"
-  Second player trying to win
+3. Second player trying to win

-And last, but not value - have fun!
+#### And last, but not value - have fun!

+## Custom words
-If you want to change|add words to lib just put them in data/words_for_script.txt file (with new string separator)
+If you want to change|add words to lib just put them in data/words_for_script.txt file (with new string as separator)